thomas-k-cameron/my-mbo-analysis-book/src/execution-rate/result.md

 JGBL has a mini variant but I decided to exclude it since daily volume is very small.

 Every product shows similar pattern;
-- Execution rate is higher when the order is slower \(> 10^10\)
+- Execution rate is higher when the order is slower.
+(Especially \(> 10^10\) )
-- Execution rate of blue/red is lower than green/orange for slower orders \(> 10^10\) while this is not true when the speed is between 10^8 and 10^10.
+- Execution rate of blue/red is lower than green/yellow for slower orders \(> 10^10\) while this is not true when the speed is between 10^8 and 10^10.

-However, difference between blue/red and green/orange is different depending on the product.
+However, difference between blue/red and green/Yellow is different depending on the product.
-For example, execution rate of orders around 10^12, red/blue is less than half of green/orange for NK225, but it is somewhere around the two third on JGBL.
+For example, execution rate of orders around 10^12, red/blue is less than half of green/Yellow for NK225, but it is somewhere around the two third on JGBL.

 I think this difference might be coming from those trading these products;